Using the isEnabled environment value in iOS 14

 }

-However, things doesn’t look as nice in iOS 14.4, where the isEnabled state is always true:
+However, it doesn’t work in iOS 14.4, where the isEnabled

-Turns out that this environment value returns an incorrect value to button styles, which is yet another of these nasty SwiftUI inconsistencies that are easy to miss and that cause bugs in your apps.
+Turns out that the environment value returns an incorrect value to button styles in iOS 14.
+This is another nasty SwiftUI bug that is easy to miss and that causes bugs in your apps.

 struct MyButtonStyle: ButtonStyle {